 After a hearty dinner at the Kawaii Monster Cafe, it’s time to explore the rest of Harajuku!
 This area is designated as an adult entertainment-free area by the authorities, so all forms of entertainment around are PG-13.
-There won’t be prostitutes nor bars nor red light establishments, but rather teenagers in flamboyant, groundbreaking, and cute outfits trying to best one another.
+There won’t be prostitutes nor bars nor red-light establishments, but rather teenagers in flamboyant, groundbreaking, and cute outfits trying to best one another.

 If you aim for one of the largest outdoor fashion shows in the world, Harajuku Lane is the place to be.
 Alternatively, if you want to do some shopping, then the boutiques and shops here stock the most interesting outfits, accessories, and basically everything that is kawaii.

 Most of the world has moved on from arcade gaming, but in Japan, especially Tokyo, this is still a big deal to local people.
-In fact, arcade gaming has shifted from games for mostly kids to games for all kinds of people, as you will probably meet businesspeople or office workers enjoying a good round of arcade during their breaks.
+In fact, arcade gaming has shifted from games aimed mostly at kids to games for all kinds of people, as you will probably meet businesspeople or office workers enjoying a good round of arcade during their breaks.

 Arcades in Japan mostly include fighting games or racing games, but there is one really kawaii thing that has been an integral part of any arcade gaming shop, the crane game.
 In crane games, you will attempt to maneuver a crane to a good position and then command it to swoop down and catch the prize.
 The prizes are often cute teddy bears or plush toys of famous characters in Japanese manga and anime, so if you want something cute to give to your partner on a romantic stroll, maybe the arcades will be a great choice.